Originally Published October 19, 2021

 And the real-world applications of these innovations are countless.
 From managing digital rights and preventing counterfeiting to improving supply chains and decentralizing finance, crypto and the various technologies behind these assets are changing the world.

-Depending on the crypto IRA you choose, adding cryptocurrency to your portfolio could be an affordable way to diversify your portfolio.
-Just remember that crypto is a new asset class with an uncertain trajectory, and Bitcoin’s past performance is no guarantee of future results.
-Before investing in such assets, do your homework and speak with an advisor.
+Depending on the crypto IRA you choose, adding cryptocurrency to your portfolio could be an affordable way to diversify your portfolio and invest in the future.
+Just remember that crypto is still a relatively new asset class with an uncertain trajectory, and Bitcoin’s past performance is no guarantee of future results.
+Before investing, do your homework and speak with an advisor.

 Keep in mind that not all cryptocurrencies are alike.
 Additionally, as important as which cryptos you invest in (always do your research as any investment is a risk) is which crypto IRA you choose.

 As you evaluate your options, consider monthly account custody fees, investment minimums, and other fees.
-With some cryptocurrency IRAs charging as much as $30 a month just to maintain an account, the amount you pay in fees could negate any tax benefits afforded by an IRA.
+With some cryptocurrency IRAs charging as much as $30 a month just to maintain an account and requiring $1,000 minimum investments, the amount you pay in fees could negate any tax benefits afforded by an IRA.

 Add Crypto to Your Portfolio with Alto CryptoIRA®